click her to return to the home page at any time

 (Wild Man Wild Foods)

-Courses typically last for between 8 and 12 hours and involve foraging in different habitats, for example, woodland, field, river and seashore.
+Courses typically last for between 12 and 13 hours and involve foraging in different habitats, for example, woodland, field, river, seashore and brown field sites (waste ground).
 The aim is to provide a general introduction to seasonally available wild plants, how to harvest them sustainably and how to utilize them as food.
 Lunch is served inside with a range of deliciously cooked seasonal wild food that you will have collected.
 Dinner is cooked on an open fire.
 I like to encourage people to get involved with the cooking.

 However, because these courses are tailor-made to meet your requirements, you don't have to cook at all!
-All courses are limited to a maximum of 7 people.
+All courses are limited to a maximum of 8 (but usually 6) people.

-Please do be aware that cooking does constitute up to 40% of time spent on the course.
-If you are purely interested in identification to the exclusion of all else then this course is not for you.
+Please do be aware that cooking does constitute up to 30% of time spent on the course.
+If you are purely interested in identification to the exclusion of all else then this course is not for you (try the Field Studies Council).

 All courses begin at 9am except Novermber courses, which will begin at 8am.
-The end time varies between 7pm and 9pm.
-If you have to travel a fair distance after the course we can discuss this and, possibly, try to finish nearer to 7 than 9.
+The end time varies between 9pm and 10pm.

 COST:

-The cost of the course is: £100 per person.
-This includes a full 12 hour day, 2 foraged three course meals*, something tasty to take home, information sheets and transportation back to your hotel at the end of the day if required.
+The cost of the course is: £150 per person.
+This includes a full 12-13 hour day, 2 foraged three course meals*, a tasty drink and pickle to take home, tasters of preprepared wild food products throughout the day, information sheets and transportation back to your hotel at the end of the day if required.

 Corporate bookings by special arrangement for up to 20 people